Missamma: Filming

 Principal photography began in early 1954, with both versions (with different casts) filmed simultaneously.
 The scene in which M. T. Rao and Mary lie to each other before boarding a bus to attend an interview after they were fired from their previous jobs was shot at the Chandamama office building, and the high-school set was built nearby.
 Photographs of Nagi Reddi's younger brother and cinematographer B. N. Konda Reddi's daughter (the latter as Gopalam's missing daughter) were used in the film.
 For the scene in which M. T. Rao jumps from a balcony, Gemini Ganesan doubled for Rama Rao.

 Pasumarthi Krishnamurthy choreographed the film's songs.
-For "Balanura Madana" and "Brindavanamadi Andaridi Govindudu Andarivadele", Sita performed a Kuchipudi dance.
+For "Balanura Madana" and "Brundavanamadi Andaridi Govindudu Andarivadele", Sita performed a Kuchipudi dance.
 "Balanura Madana" was a javali dance; Jamuna rehearsed both songs for about a month (since the actress was untrained in traditional dance), focusing on details during rehearsals.
 Filming was delayed because of Bhanumathi's exit and the difficulty of managing two casts simultaneously.
 Lasting for a year, it was wrapped up by the end of December 1954.
 The final length of the film was about 5683 metres.
 After they saw the final edited version, Nagi Reddi and Chakrapani gave Dodge automobiles to the film's principal cast.